nhoizey/nicolas-hoizey.com/src/links/2020/03/10/the-case-of-the-500-mile-email/index.md

 > "We can't send mail more than 500 miles," the chairman explained.

-No I'll let you read, and laugh.
+Now I'll let you read, and laugh.

 Looks like Trey wanted to make an animation from this amazing story: